Directory of U.S. Military Rockets and Missiles

 RIM-161A

-As of mid-2006, SM-3 tests are flown at regular intervals.
-The successful interception test on 22 June 2006 used the latest Block IA configuration of the missile, designated RIM-161B.
+By mid-2006, SM-3 tests were flown at regular intervals.
+A successful interception test on 22 June 2006 used the Block IA configuration of the missile, designated RIM-161B.
 The RIM-161B features upgrades to the rocket motor and the guidance & control software for increased overall performance.
 It also includes producibility and maintainability design changes.

 Image: Missile Defense Agency